rahulporuri/fun_with_physics_models/README.md

 -> the amplitude of a harmonic oscillator, damped oscillator and a damped-driven oscillator. for various k (force constant) and gamma (damping coefficient)
 -> the radial probability distrubution functions of an electron in the 1s, 2s, 2p and so on shells.
 -> the 4f optical fourier processor and spatial fourier transform + analysis + bandpass

+http://www.myphysicslab.com/index.html looks like a good list of simple physics simulations